ClaudioMota/BugTestsRocket/README.md

 - Simple: It follows the KISS philosophy, keeping the framework to effectively two to three files of reasonable sizes.

 ## Example
-Here is an example of a test file written using the framework:
+Here is an example of a full test file written using the framework:

 ```C
 #include "test.h"